alexrintt/gatsby-source-github-graphql/packages/gatsby-source-github-graphql-discussions/README.md

           categorySlugs: [`Published`],

           // You can use this key to filter any resource.
-          // So you can use multiple instances of this plugin, keep the relationships
+          // So you can use multiple instances of this plugin,
-          // and filter then.
+          // keep the relationships and filter then.
-          instance: `Post`
+          source: `Post`
         }
       }
     ]